Neurosynth: Frequently Asked Questions

 Note that the downloaded images are not dynamically adjusted to reflect the viewing options you currently have set in your browser.
 For instance, if you've adjusted the settings to only display negative activations at a threshold of z = -7 or lower, clicking the download link won't give you an image with only extremely strong negative activations--it'll give you the original (FDR-corrected) image.
 Of course, you can easily recreate what you're seeing in your browser by adjusting the thresholds correspondingly in your off-line viewer.

-Long answer: The forward inference and reverse inference maps are statistical inference maps; they display z-scores for two different kinds of analyses.
-The forward inference map can be interpreted in the same way as most standard whole-brain fMRI analysis: it displays the degree to which each voxel is consistently activated in studies that use a given term.
-For instance, the fact that the forward inference map for the term 'emotion' displays high z-scores in the amygdala implies that studies that use the word emotion a lot tend to report consistent activation in the amygdala.
-Note that, unlike most meta-analysis packages (e.g., ALE or MKDA), z-scores aren't generated through permutation, but using a chi-square test that compares the observed distribution of activations across a null of uniform distribution throughout gray matter.
-Generally speaking, this procedure gives slightly (but only very slightly) more liberal results than a permutation test would produce.
+Long answer: The uniformity test and association test maps are statistical inference maps; they display z-scores for two different kinds of analyses.
+The uniformity test map can be interpreted in roughly the same way as most standard whole-brain fMRI analysis: it displays the degree to which each voxel is consistently activated in studies that use a given term.
+For instance, the fact that the uniformity test map for the term 'emotion' displays high z-scores in the amygdala implies that studies that use the word emotion a lot tend to consistently report activation in the amygdala--at least, more consistently than one would expect if activation were uniformly distributed throughout gray matter.
+Note that, unlike most meta-analysis packages (e.g., ALE or MKDA), z-scores aren't generated through permutation, but using a chi-square test.
 (We use the chi-square test solely for pragmatic reasons: we generate thousands of maps at a time, so it's not computationally feasible to run thousands of permutations for each one.)

-The reverse inference maps provides somewhat different (and, in our view, more useful) information.
-Whereas the forward inference maps tell you about the consistency of activation for a given term, the reverse inference maps tell you about the relatively selectivity with which regions activate.
-Strictly speaking, these maps reflect a comparison between all the studies in our database that contain a term and all those that don't.
-So for instance, the fact that the amygdala shows very strong activation in the reverse inference map for emotion implies that studies that use the term emotion frequently are much more likely to report amygdala activation than studies that don't use the term emotion.
+The association test maps provides somewhat different (and, in our view, typically more useful) information.
+Whereas the uniformity test maps tell you about the consistency of activation for a given term, the association test maps tell you whether activation in a region occurs more consistently for studies that mention the current term than for studies that don't.
+So for instance, the fact that the amygdala shows a large positive z-score in the association test map for emotion implies that studies whose abstracts include the word 'emotion' are more likely to report amygdala activation than studies whose abstracts don't include the word 'emotion'.
 That's important, because it controls for base rate differences between regions.
 Meaning, some regions (e.g., dorsal medial frontal cortex and lateral PFC) play a very broad role in cognition, and hence tend to be consistently activated for many different terms, despite lacking selectivity.
-The reverse inference maps let you make more confident claims that a given region is involved relatively selectively in a particular process, and isn't involved in just about every task.
+The association test maps let you make slightly more confident claims that a given region is involved in a particular process, and isn't involved in just about every task.